ibm-cloud-docs/codeengine/fleet-observability.md

 Get the private Ingress endpoint for the Cloud Logs instance.

-1. Navigate to the [Logging instances page](https://cloud.ibm.com/observability/logging/51e1fabe-63dc-4a45-a161-83ddb2969a29/overview){: external} in the UI and click on the relevant instance.
+1. Navigate to the [Logging instances page](https://cloud.ibm.com/observability/logging/51e1fabe-63dc-4a45-a161-83ddb2969a29/overview){: external} in the UI and click the relevant instance.
 2. Click **Endpoints**.
 3. Find the private Ingress endpoint.
 Save this value in a secure location so you can reference it later.